akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 Scala
 :  @@snip [create](/docs/src/test/scala/docs/home/query/QueryDocCompileOnly.scala) { #currentChangesBySlices }

-The emitted `DurableStateChange` can be a `UpdatedDurableState` or `DeletedDurableState`, but `DeletedDurableState` is not implemented yet.
+The emitted `DurableStateChange` can be a `UpdatedDurableState` or `DeletedDurableState`.

 It will emit an `UpdatedDurableState` when the durable state is updated.
 When the state is updated again another `UpdatedDurableState` is emitted.
 It will always emit an `UpdatedDurableState` for the latest revision of the state, but there is no guarantee that all intermediate changes are emitted if the state is updated several times.
 Note that `UpdatedDurableState` contains the full current state, and it is not a delta from previous revision of state.

+It will emit an `DeletedDurableState` when the durable state is deleted.
+When the state is updated again a new `UpdatedDurableState` is emitted.
+There is no guarantee that all intermediate changes are emitted if the state is updated or deleted several times.

 `changesBySlices` should be used via @ref:[R2dbcProjection](projection.md), which will automatically handle the similar difficulties with duplicates as described for @ref[eventsBySlices](#eventsbyslices).
 When using `R2dbcProjection` the changes